African art > African mask, tribal art, primitive art > Baoulé mask

 Watch the video

-Each of these masks are distinguished by hairstyles, location and choice of scarification, etc...
+Each of these masks differ in hairstyles, location and choice of scarification, etc...

-Also called Gbagba, they personify graceful young girls or men whose valor or qualities of integrity are renowned.
-The new generations are gradually replacing these dances Mblo called Gbagba in some villages, retaining most of the old conventions, with the Kpan Kpan dance, whose masks raise societal issues or refer to political projects.
+Also called Gbagba , they personify graceful young girls or men whose valor or qualities of integrity are renowned.
+The new generations are gradually replacing these dances Mblo called Gbagba in some villages, retaining most of the old conventions, by the dance Kpan Kpan , whose masks raise societal issues or refer to political projects.